“The Persecution of the Druids” by William Holman Hunt

 “A Converted British Family Sheltering a Christian Missionary from the Persecution of the Druids” by William Holman Hunt depicts an episode from early British Christian history, portraying a family helping an injured priest.

 Hunt’s painting shows an ancient Christian family of Britons occupying a crudely constructed hut by the riverside.
-They are carrying for a missionary who is hiding from a mob of pagan British Celts who are outside the shelter.
+They are carrying for a missionary hiding from a mob of pagan British Celts outside the shelter.

-A Druid is visible in the background on the left, pointing towards another missionary, on the far right who is being chased by the mob.
+A Druid is visible in the background on the left, pointing towards another missionary on the far right, chased by the mob.
 The Christian family is hiding a priest from a crowd of heathens and Druids.

-The Druidic symbol of a stone hedge or stone circle is visible through gaps in the back of the hut occupied by the Christian family.
+The Druidic symbol of a stone hedge or stone circle is visible through gaps in the back of the Christian family’s hut.
 The Christian symbol of the red cross crudely painted on the stone is shown within the Christian family’s hut.

-The presence of the druids identifies the period of this scene around the time of the gradual Roman conquest of Britain in the mid-1st century, making these missionaries very early ones and probably the first.
+The druids’ presence identifies the period of this scene around the time of the gradual Roman conquest of Britain in the mid-1st century, making these missionaries very early ones and probably the first.

 However, the vestment-like clothes that they wear belong to a much later period of history.

 The composition is full of symbolic allusions.
 The man with the black beard and fur loincloth recalls John the Baptist, and the youth squeezing grapes evokes the Eucharist.

 The scene includes many details such as the young boy on the bottom right listening for any approaching footsteps and the weapons carried by male family members.